PetroChina sees growth in China's 2022 fuel demand despite COVID woes - NewsBreak

 PetroChina sees growth in China's 2022 fuel demand despite COVID woes

-SINGAPORE, May 6 (Reuters) - China's fuel demand is expected to trend higher in 2022 despite a recent COVID-19 surge, with the economy forecast to expand at a reasonable rate, a senior official of PetroChina (601857.SS) said on Friday.
+SINGAPORE (Reuters) -China’s fuel demand is expected to trend higher in 2022 despite a recent COVID-19 surge, with the economy forecast to expand at a reasonable rate, a senior official of PetroChina said on Friday.

 “For the whole year of 2022, China’s economic growth will remain in a reasonable range, so we expect demand of refined oil products to stay higher than last year,” Wang Hua, a finance director of PetroChina, told a briefing.